Technopy311/Nasa-APOD-utility/README.md

 # NASA APOD Utility

-### This python3 script has been made only for fun and for killing time
+## This python3 script has been made only for fun and for killing time
-### and it's not official by NASA.
+## and it's not official by NASA.

-### APOD stands for Astro Photography Of the Day.
 ***

+### Description

+This utility script, handles the requests and automatizes some processes using the Nasa's APOD api, whith this utility you can:

+1. Download and automatically setup the APOD image as your wallpaper.
+2. Single download of the low resolution version of the APOD image.
+3. Single download of the  high resolution version of the APOD image
+4. Donwload all information from api about the APOD image.

+**APOD stands for Astro Photography Of the Day.**

 ### Alert:
 This script, was designed overall, for **_linux enviroments_**,